Maven Artifacts

 extension | - | -> jar (always) |

-And finally, in case of “dependencies”, this is the mapping (no, scope is NOT part of artifact coordinates):
+And finally, in the case of “dependencies”, this is the mapping (no, scope is NOT part of artifact coordinates):

 Artifact Property | Dependency in Project POM | Dependency Artifact |